oracle/node-oracledb/doc/api.md

 later, a millisecond timeout for database calls can be set with [`connection.callTimeout`](#propconncalltimeout).

-The call timeout is on each individual [round-trip][124] between node-oracledb and Oracle Database.
+The call timeout is on each individual [round-trip](#roundtrips) between node-oracledb and Oracle Database.
 Each node-oracledb method or operation may require zero or more round-trips to Oracle Database.
 The `callTimeout` value applies to each round-trip individually, not to the sum of all round-trips.
 Time spent processing in node-oracledb before or after the completion of each round-trip is not counted.